What does Charmian mean?

 From Kharmion, a diminutive of "kharma" meaning "delight" or "little joy".
 Literary: Shakespeare used the name for an attendant of the Egyptian queen in "Anthony and Cleopatra".
 He took it from Sir Thomas North's translation of Plutarch's "Parallel".
 Actress Charmian Carr.

 Charmian is an uncommon given name for females.
 Charmian is an equivalently unique surname too for both adults and children.
-(2000 U.S. Census)
+(2000 U.S. Demographics)

-Carol, Charlotte (#10 2 years ago) and Charmaine are the prominent variation forms of Charmian (outside Top 1000).
-These forms of Charmian reached the top of their popularity during 1950-1959 (usage of 0.79%) and are now much less conventional (usage 0.33%, ▼58.2%), with the versions Carol and Charmaine becoming less fashionable.
-Charlotte is more widely used than the rest.
+Carol (#1491 from recent data), Charlotte (#10) and Charmaine are the prominent variation forms of Charmian (outside Top 2000).
+These forms of Charmian reached the top of their popularity 7 decades ago (usage of 3.5%) and are now much less conventional (usage 0.7%, ▼79.2%), with versions like Charmaine becoming less fashionable.
+Charlotte is the most chic girl name among these.
 Displayed below is an analysis of the usage of the girl name Charmian and related names.
-(Top 1000 Baby Names Statistics, 2014)
+(Top Baby Names, 2014)